November 07, 2025 Security

 • If contacted by an alleged representative of Amazon or another large company about an issue with your account, hang up and check your account to see if a problem is actually present.

-• Always keep the privacy and spam settings on your computer and mobile devices at their strongest settings.
+• Always keep the privacy and spam settings on your computer and mobile devices on their strongest settings.

 • Only purchase items from reputable sellers.
-When shopping on a new site, look for a physical address, a customer service number, and copy free of spelling errors and typos.
+When shopping on a new site, look for a physical address, a customer service number, and copy that is free of spelling errors and typos.

 As always, be aware and cautious when enjoying the holiday season.
 Don’t get grinched!
 Stay alert and use caution to keep your money — and your information — safe.